MullaiVenese03/HTML-CSS-Projects/README.md

 # 🌐 HTML-CSS Projects

-A collection of mini front-end projects created using **HTML**, **CSS**, and some with **JavaScript**.
+A collection of mini Front-End Projects created using **HTML**, **CSS**.
 These projects focus on improving UI/UX skills and building interactive components that are common in modern web design.

 ## 📖 About